 The pressure meter should be installed at room temperature as much as possible, and the relative humidity is less than 80%, with small vibration, less dust, and no corrosive substance.
 For the electrical pressure meter, electromagnetic interference should be avoided as much as possible.

 When two pressure gauges are installed side by side, the distance between the instrument shells should be 0-50mm.

-The installation position of the pressure gauge should be avoided where there are frequent mechanical operations, so as not to damage the pressure gauge when operating other equipment, such as manually operated valve handle.
+The installation position of the pressure gauge should be avoided where there are frequent mechanical operations, so as not to damage the measuring instruments for pressure when operating other equipment, such as manually operated valve handle.

 When measuring the pressure of high temperature (above 60℃) fluid medium, in order to prevent the direct contact between the heat medium and the elastic element, a U-shaped tube or coiled tube should be installed before the pressure meter to avoid the influence of temperature changes on the measurement accuracy and elasticity of the component.